tonymajestro/reddit-tui/README.md

-# Reddit terminal browser
+# Reddittui
-A lightweight terminal application that allows you to browse Reddit directly from your command line.
-Explore subreddits, read posts, and view comments without leaving your terminal.
+A lightweight terminal application for browsing Reddit from your command line.

 ## Features
 - **Subreddit Browsing:** Navigate through your favorite subreddits.
 - **Post Viewing:** Read text posts and comments.
-- **Keyboard Navigation:** Easily scroll and select posts using vim/standard keyboard shortcuts.
+- **Keyboard Navigation:** Scroll and select posts using vim/standard keyboard shortcuts.
-- **Lightweight & Fast:** Enjoy a minimalistic interface without the overhead of a web browser.
 - **Configurable**: Customize caching behavior and define subreddit filters using a configuration file

 ## Demo